-- Must involve students. - Are informed by relevant research. - Will focus on workforce development for youth or school-to-work transitions. - Will conduct foundational or designbased research of strategies, conditions and contexts that improve student STEM learning pathways and STEM-focused career preparations and mentorships.
+- Must involve students. - Are informed by relevant research. - Will focus on workforce development for youth or school-to-work transitions. - Will conduct foundational or design-based research of strategies, conditions and contexts that improve student STEM learning pathways and STEM-focused career preparations and mentorships. - Must align with one or more guiding questions in the solicitation.